samooth/paydata/README.md

 # How it works

-`datapay` is powered by [bsv](https://github.com/moneybutton/bsv), which in turn is a fork of [bitcore-lib](https://github.com/bitpay/bitcore-lib), which means all the low level transactions are completely robust and secure, since they're being used in production at companies like:
+`Paydata` is powered by [bsv](https://github.com/samooth/bsv), which in turn is a fork of [bitcore-lib](https://github.com/bitpay/bitcore-lib), which means all the low level transactions are completely robust and secure, since they're being used in production at companies like:

 - [Moneybutton](https://moneybutton.com)
 - [Bitpay](https://bitpay.com)
 - and more

-`datapay` was created in order to make it dead simple to construct `OP_RETURN` related transactions, but you can even use it to build regular transactions.
+`Paydata` was created in order to make it dead simple to construct `OP_RETURN` related transactions, but you can even use it to build regular transactions.

-Also `datapay` exposes `datapay.bsv` endpoint which you can use to access the underlying `bsv` library.
+Also `Paydata` exposes `Paydata.bsv` endpoint which you can use to access the underlying `bsv` library.
 If you need more sophisticated features (in most cases you won't), feel free to use this feature.
 Best of both worlds!

 ---

 # API

-Datapay is designed with a different philosophy than conventional Bitcoin transaction libraries.
+Paydata is designed with a different philosophy than conventional Bitcoin transaction libraries.

-While **traditional Bitcoin libraries focus on sending money**, datapay is focused on **sending data**.
+While **traditional Bitcoin libraries focus on sending money**, Paydata is focused on **sending data**.

 The API is optimized to make this as simple as possible.
-Datapay library has only two methods:
+Paydata library has only two methods:

 1. `build`: For building a transaction (but not sending)
 2. `send`: For sending a transaction